gpuweb/cts/docs/fp_primer.md

 here would likely find lots of issues that would just need to be mitigated in the CTS.

-Currently, we choose to avoid testing validation of near-overflow scenarios
+Currently, we choose to avoid testing validation of near-overflow scenarios.

 ### Additional Technical Limitations